Do you ever wonder if you can lose weight by doing Yoga?

 Santosha is about contentment.
 Contentment is not complacency, it is reverence.
 It comes from the yoga philosophy Niyama, the second pedal or limb, that explores our self-discipline and relationship with our inner mind.

 It means being happy with what we have rather than being unhappy about what we don't have.
-Santosa requires our willingness to enjoy exactly what each day brings, whether that is a lot or a little.
+Santosha requires our willingness to enjoy exactly what each day brings, whether that is a lot or a little.
+Santosha is similar to gratitude (Learn more about gratitude in this article by Trishna Patnaik).

 Only when we can be content in the midst of difficulty can we be truly free.
 Like Julie Andrews proclaims during the scary storm, “When the dog bites, when the bee stings, when I’m feeling sad, I simple remember my favorite things, and then I don’t feel so bad!...Raindrops on roses, whiskers on kittens, bright copper kettles and warm woolen mittens...cream colored ponies and crisp apple strudels…wild geese that fly with a moon on their wings…silver white winters that melt into spring, these are a few of my favorite things!”